Gregg House Museum

 Become a member of the Westmont Historical Society and help preserve the rich heritage of Westmont.
 Call the Museum at (630) 969-8080 for more details.

 The Museum and the Garden Club are seeking people of all ages who would like to make a difference in Westmont.
-Be a docent, archive artifacts, or design a garden plan.
+Be a docent, assist with garden activities and upkeep, or digitize photos for our archives.
 We have volunteer opportunities to fit your interests.
 Call for more information.

 Education and Scout Programs

 Calling all teachers, students and scout groups!
 The Gregg House offers programs for elementary school aged children that fulfill state standards.
 Programs are available September through May.
 Scouts groups may earn badges for local lore and local history.
 Programs that include a craft will require a small fee.

 Programs can be held at the Museum or are offered as outreach programs.

 The following programs are available: